Throrvik/minturnus-redesign/README.md

 Either format will be detected automatically.

+When you run the application for the first time, the `api/colleague_colors.php` endpoint will automatically create the `colleague_colors` table if it does not already exist.

 If you receive a *500 Internal Server Error* when accessing any of the `backend/` PHP scripts, ensure that this `config.php` file exists and contains valid credentials.